jazzfan2/palindromes/README.md

 in a given language.

 # Description:
-palindromes.py is a Python3 program that generates (a stream of) single-word and multi-word palindromes in a given language, including the optional words given - whether or not existing - given as argument(s).
+palindromes.py is a Python3 program that generates a random stream of single-word and multi-word palindromes in a given language, including the optional words given - whether or not existing - given as argument(s).

 Various properties can be set to manipulate and filter the results, such as: